General Principles

 • The following 5 identity parameters have to match 100% between the travel document and the residence permit: Name, First Name, Sex, Date of Birth and Nationality.

 • Example 1: A person has dual nationality X and Y, both of which are third countries[1].
-The person concerned cannot travel with the passport issued by third country X and a residence permit stating nationality Y.
+The person concerned cannot travel with the passport issued by X and a residence permit stating nationality Y.

 • Example 2: A person has been recognised as a refugee in another Schengen Member State Z. The person concerned must therefore travel with a refugee passport issued by Z.